Genez-io/genezio-documentation/docs/project-structure/README.md

     └── package.json
 ```

-Generally, genezio commands should be executed at the same location of the `genezio.yaml` configuration file.
+Generally, DeployApps commands should be executed at the same location of the `genezio.yaml` configuration file.

 Hence, for project structured in a single repository, commands such as `genezio deploy` and `genezio local` will be executed in the project's root directory.